Rev. Amanda Hendler-Voss, Designated Senior Minister

-Sam is grateful to serve alongside the First Church community as Minister of Faith Formation.
+Sam is grateful to serve alongside the First Church community as Associate Minister.
 He feels called to create a space to help all ages, from infants to adults, sense God’s presence in their lives.
 Sam desires to make the church more about how we relate to God and with one another than a static adherence to tradition, creed, or even our history.
 He believes God is still speaking, and through Sunday school, service, story sharing and song, prayer and acts of solidarity with the marginalized, that we are provided opportunities to hear God’s call and act upon it.
 Sam is ordained in the Presbyterian Church (PCUSA) and a graduate of Union Presbyterian Seminary, the University of Kansas, and Haverford College.
 He is joined by his wife, Lauren, and their two sons, Brendan and Ryan.
 Sam loves the Nationals, playing baseball, and living in DC!

 John retired from teaching after 20+ years with the Montgomery County, Maryland Public School System.
 He received the Broom Award for Excellence awarded by his home county for his work in composition for children.
 John served Warner Memorial Presbyterian Church in Kensington, Maryland for 43 years as Organist and Director of Music.
 His compositions are found in the catalogues of over ten nation-wide publishers.
 He presently has over 250 anthems for children, youth, and adults in print.
 Over his career, John has served as clinician for children and youth choirs at national conferences held by Presbyterians, Reformed Presbyterians, American Baptists, Methodists, Lutherans, United Church of Christ, and Disciples of Christ.
 John has served both on the Choristers Guild Board of Directors and the Board of Directors of the Presbyterian Association of Musicians.
 More recently, John joined the Pallas Theatre Collective board of directors, where he serves as president.
 John also works as a freelance writer for a number of music periodicals including Church Music Workshop, a journal published by Abingdon Press, and The Chorister, the journal for the Choristers Guild of Garland, Texas.
 Combining talents with hymnist Mary Nelson Keithahn, John has co-authored four new hymn collections: Come Away with Me, Time Now to Gather, The Song Lingers On, and most recently, A Faith that Lets Us Sing.
 Some of his hymns have been included in the United Methodist hymn supplement, The Faith We Sing, the Presbyterian supplement, We Sing the Faith, and the new Presbyterian hymnal, Glory to God, among others.